 There's always something exciting happening at Marietta Public Schools, and we want to help you stay informed and involved.
 We will update this page regularly with important district announcements and news.
 Please check back often!

-Please take a moment to read the rest of Joani Hartin’s Brain Building article.
+Please take a moment to read the full article on the Indians.